Built in 1790 by Austrian architect Leopoldo Pollak for the noble Lodovico

 PAC (an acronym, to be pronounced

-pack, for Padiglione d'Arte Contemporanea), designed by Ignazio Gardella in 1948-54.
+Padiglione d'Arte Contemporanea), designed by Ignazio Gardella in 1948-54.
 This

-art pavilion was destroyed by fire in 1993 after a Mafia bomb was placed in a car nearby (and killed five people).
+art pavilion was destroyed by fire in 1993 after a Mafia bomb was placed in a car nearby and killed five people.